wouterlanduydt/Spotifest/README.md

 # Spotifest

-Spotifest is a web application that uses **Spotify data to generate your ideal festival poster**.
+[Spotifest](https://spotify-top-artists.herokuapp.com/) is a web application that uses **Spotify data to generate your ideal festival poster**.
 After the user successfully logged in with his Spotify cridentials it shows a poster with his top artists.

 You can change the time range and theme of the poster.
-The data will be more accurate if you're a frequent Spotify user.
+Data will be more accurate if you're a frequent Spotify user.

 ![Screenshot](screenshot.png)